-The church in Laskowo was built in the second half of the 13th century.
-After 1534, Protestants took it over from the hands of Catholics.
-In 1680 it underwent renovation, and at the turn of the 18th and 19th centuries, a porch was separated in the western part of the church and a wooden tower was added.
+The village of Laskowo (Gross Latzkow) first appeared in documents in 1236, in a record confirming its belonging to the Cistercian abbey in Kołbacz.
+The stone church in Laskowo was built around the second half of the 13th century.
+After 1534, it was taken by Protestants from the hands of Catholics, which initiated the first early modern changes in the interior and equipment of the building.
+In 1680, the church underwent renovation, and at the turn of the 18th and 19th centuries, a porch was separated in the western part of the church, also a wooden tower was built.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.

 Świechowski Z., Architektura granitowa Pomorza Zachodniego w XIII wieku, Poznań 1950.